MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-tenant-people-search.md

 - Home tenant admin: The IT admin in the home tenant.

 - Cross-Tenant synchronization is a feature enables multi-tenant organizations to grant users access to applications in other tenants within the organization.
-It does this by synchronizing internal member users from a home tenant into a resource tenants as external B2B users.
+It achieves this result by synchronizing internal member users from a home tenant into a resource tenant as external B2B users.

 ## Contact Us